-- 1) Sunflower is a practical crop for replanting after failed cotton (hail damage, drought, insufficient rainfall during the growing season; - 2) Sunflower can tolerate temperatures as low as 28° F late in the season if the exposure is a few hours or less, yet continue near normal growth and development (albeit slowed).
+- 1) Sunflower is a practical crop for replanting after failed cotton (hail damage, drought, insufficient rainfall during the growing season). - 2) Sunflower can tolerate temperatures as low as 28° F late in the season if the exposure is a few hours or less.
+Yet they continue near normal growth and development (albeit slowed).
 This is true especially following petal drop.
 Once ray petals drop off plants, frost tolerance is greatly increased.

-Kansas State University suggests that sunflower best matures within the frost-free growing period (KSU, 2009).
-Significant acres of sunflower in West Texas and the Oklahoma High Plains do experience frost late in the season but still can produce modest yield results.
+Kansas State University suggests sunflower best matures within the frost-free growing period (KSU, 2009).
+Significant acres of sunflower in the southern High Plains experience frost late in the season but still can produce modest yield results.
 This confounds setting planting date targets for sunflower.
 North Dakota State University calculates heat unit accumulation (growing degree-days) for sunflower with a base temperature of 44° F, but Colorado State University uses a more conservative 50° F.

-In contrast, grain sorghum, the most common crop of choice for late planting after summer crop storm damage or lack of planting moisture, especially in the Texas South Plains, is much more subject to limitations that result in lower yield and test weight.
+In contrast, grain sorghum is the most common crop of choice for late planting after summer crop storm damage or lack of planting moisture, especially in the Texas South Plains.
+But sorghum is much more subject to weather limitations that result in lower yield and test weight.
 Grain sorghum will shut down permanently at about 5-8° F higher temperature than sunflower, and relative development is much slower than sunflower even in the 40s° F.

 Planting sunflower into early and mid-July means growers risk not fully maturing a crop.
 Also, particularly with oilseed sunflowers, oil content is the last process that occurs in maturing the sunflower seed.
 Though respectable yield may still be achieved with later plantings, significant cold weather can curtail oil accumulation and thus a farmer may incur a discount for oil contents below 40% (sunflower pays a premium for oil content > 40%; discounts if less < 40%).
 Likewise, sunflower planted past July 10 will be beyond partial crop insurance coverage in this region.
-However, late plantings can be effective under normal summer conditions if they become necessary in your operation as long as hybrid maturity is shortened.
+However, late plantings can be effective under normal summer conditions if they become necessary in your operation if hybrid maturity is shortened.

-Trials in eastern Colorado indicate that medium maturity hybrids planted the first week of July adequately matured in a normal season; however, later planted sunflowers yielded less than earlier plantings.
-Also, late maturing sunflowers take much more time to dry down (even if a desiccant is used) hence producers with substantial stalk boring insect infestations (stem weevil; and especially soybean stem borer in sunflower, e.g. Dectes texanus) may risk increased lodging.
+Trials in eastern Colorado indicate medium maturity hybrids planted the first week of July adequately matured in a normal season.
+But later planted sunflowers yielded less than earlier plantings.
+Also, late maturing sunflowers take much more time to dry down (even if a desiccant is used) hence producers with substantial stalk boring insect infestations (stem weevil and especially soybean stem borer in sunflower, e.g. Dectes texanus) may risk increased lodging.
 Some seasons, however, later planted sunflower may have slightly less insect issues.

-Using thirty-year climate data, county elevation, hybrid maturity, on-farm observations, and previous recommendations, following are some practical suggestions for the last recommended sunflower planting date in the southern High Plains.
+Using thirty-year climate data, county elevation, hybrid maturity, on-farm observations, and previous recommendations, the following are practical suggestions for the last recommended sunflower planting date in the Southern High Plains.
 The objective for growers is a relatively "safe" or low-risk recommended last planting date with a high expectation of successful production with little if any limitation.
 In general sunflower yield potential and oil content are expected to decline somewhat from April to May to June then mid-July plantings.

-Two-Tiered Guidelines for West Texas & Oklahoma Panhandle Counties
+Two-Tiered Guidelines for Southern High Plains Counties

-- Tier 1-Last recommended planting date for satisfactory late-season sunflower production (we are confident that sunflower is largely free of major late-season crop limiting weather conditions) - Tier 2-Recommended cut-off date for all plantings where modest risk is assumed.
+- Tier 1-Last recommended planting date for satisfactory late-season sunflower production.
+I am confident that sunflower is largely free of major late-season crop limiting weather conditions. - Tier 2-Recommended cut-off date for all plantings where modest risk is assumed.

-Tier 1 July 1/Tier 2 July 7-Texas: Dallam, Hartley; Oklahoma: Cimarron, Texas, Beaver.
+Tier 1 July 1/Tier 2 July 7-Texas: Dallam, Hartley; Oklahoma: Cimarron, Texas, Beaver; New Mexico: Union, Quay.

-Tier 1 July 5/ Tier 2 July 12-Sherman, Hansford, Ochiltree, Moore, Hutchinson, Roberts, Oldham, Potter, Carson, Deaf Smith, Randall, Parmer, Castro, Bailey, Cochran; also Harper, OK.
+Tier 1 July 5/ Tier 2 July 12-Texas: Sherman, Hansford, Ochiltree, Lipscomb, Moore, Hutchinson, Roberts, Oldham, Potter, Carson, Deaf Smith, Randall, Parmer, Castro, Bailey, Cochran; Oklahoma: Harper; New Mexico: Curry, Roosevelt.